kvriet/ZMorphVX-Food-Printer/README.md

 Here you can find:
 - A folder with STLs of luer lock nozzles.
 We've achieved good results with FDM printing these nozzles at 0.1mm layer height.
 Resin printing could also be an option.
 Please bear in mind that 3D-printed nozzles will not be food safe!
 - A ZMorphVX Thick Paste Cura Profile.
 With this profile we obtained good flow results with a 2mm nozzle and vegan (aqua faba) meringue mixture.
-Baking these prints in the oven produced disappointing resuts.
+Baking these prints in the oven produced disappointing results.
 We obtained better results with meringue prints from egg (non-vegan).
 - A logbook with our lab notes where we describe what we tried in terms of printing material, geometries (infill settings) and printer settings.

 About the Cura profiles: